ubernostrum/webcolors/docs/faq.rst

 What versions of Python are supported?
 --------------------------------------

-On Python 2, ``webcolors`` supports and is tested on Python 2.6 and 2.7.
-Although ``webcolors`` may work on Python 2.5 or older versions, this is unintentional and unsupported.
+On Python 2, ``webcolors`` supports and is tested on Python 2.7.
 On Python 3, ``webcolors`` supports and is tested on Python 3.3, 3.4 and 3.5.

+These Python version requirements are due to a combination of factors:

+* On Python 2, only 2.7 still receives official security support from Python's development team.
+Although some third parties continue to provide unofficial security support for earlier Python 2 versions, the fact remains that Python 2.6 and earlier have reached their official end-of-life and their use should not be encouraged.
+On Python 3, 3.0 and 3.1 have similarly reached end-of-life and no longer receive security support.
+Python 3.2 is nearing end-of-life (scheduled for February 2016).

-Python 3.0, 3.1 and 3.2 are explicitly unsupported, and the ``webcolors`` test suite will not execute on those versions.
-The minimum-3.3 version requirement is because Python 3.3 was both the first generally-adopted Python 3 release, and because Python 3.3 greatly simplified the process of consistently handling both Python 2 and Python 3 strings in the same codebase.
+* On Python 3, 3.3 was the first widely-adopted release, and also introduced features (not present in earlier Python 3 releases) which greatly simplify the process of consistently handling strings in both Python 2 and Python 3 within the same codebase.

 How closely does this module follow the standards?